ExtendRealityLtd/VRTK/README.md

 Attaching the script to a game object will allow you to interact with it as if it were a push button.
-The direction into which the button should be pushable can be freely set.
+The direction into which the button should be pushable can be freely set and auto-detection is supported.
 Since this is physics-based there needs to be empty space in the push direction so that the button can move.

 The script will instantiate the required Rigidbody and ConstantForce components automatically in case they do not exist yet.